Gusgus127/Pong-Tournament/README.md

 Both agents are evaluated after training in the same environment, and their performance is compared using episode rewards and observed gameplay behavior.

+Part 2: Atari Reinforcement Learning with Stable-Baselines3

+This part of the project focuses on training reinforcement learning agents in Atari environments using Stable-Baselines3.
+The goal is to leverage well-established implementations of reinforcement learning algorithms and compare their behavior with custom implementations from earlier parts of the project.

+The experiments use Gymnasium Atari environments with standard preprocessing and wrappers to ensure stable training and consistent observations.
+Different algorithms provided by Stable-Baselines3 are trained and evaluated under the same conditions.

+Agent performance is assessed using episode rewards and training curves.
+This part emphasizes practical aspects of reinforcement learning, such as algorithm selection, training stability, and reproducibility when using high-level reinforcement learning libraries.

 Part 3: Multi-Agent Atari – PettingZoo and Stable-Baselines3